 - Review other Advanced fields

-- Passwords: Clears passwords
+- Passwords and other sign-in data: Clears passwords

 - Autofill form data: Clears auto-fill data for forms

-- Content settings: Clears content settings
+- Site Settings: Clears content settings

 - Hosted app data: Clears hosted app data